premyennam/Y.PREMSWAROOP-22001A0537-ASSIGNMENT/README.md

 1234321
 123454321

-8.Basic Calculator:
-         This file explains about
+8.Text of characters:
+         This file explains about number of vowels,consonents(both upper and lower case characters),special characters,digits(0 to 9) in a given string.If we enter the string , it gives no of vowels,consonents(both upper and lower case characters),special characters,digits(0 to 9) in a given string

+9.